AustrianDataLAB/BeMeal/README.md

 - Possibly adding new features?
   - Extracting and expanding statistics page?
+  - Using user statistics for auto-scaling

 ## Costs
-The planned maximal budget for the realization o`f this project is 100€.
+The planned maximal budget for the realization of this project is 100€.